leezhenghui/leezhenghui.github.io/_posts/2018-10-10-build-a-scalable-system-basics.md

 7. Edge service(API) need involve a gateway pattern, but the gateway should contain only non-functional functionalities.
 8. The micro-services also give suggestion on the team size, the "two-pizza" team rule implies team growing big will bring much communication efforts, which will finally slow down the development and hurt the efficiency.

 What is the biggest difference between SOA and MSA?
 IMO, **"MSA make the magic in Top-Down fashion"**(from business model to technical model), but SOA is likely playing the game in **Down-Top** fashion(from technical model to business model).
 Frankly speaking, in a long time, I did not pay attention on this difference, but when I try to figure out why MSA can make a smaller and autonomy service, I realized I must have missed something here...
-Yes, Top-Down mode can break a system into highly decoupled&autonomy smaller pieces via DDD(Domain Driven Design) methodology, in this way, we can statisfy service-per-database principle and make the servie autonomy.(BTW, Eric\_Evans published his book [Domain-Driven Design: Tackling Complexity in the Heart of Software](http://dddcommunity.org/book/evans_2003/) was at 2004, but seems it is becoming popular with MSA).
+Yes, Top-Down mode can break down a system into highly decoupled&autonomy smaller pieces via DDD(Domain Driven Design) methodology, in this way, we can statisfy service-per-database principle and make the servie autonomy.(BTW, Eric\_Evans published his book [Domain-Driven Design: Tackling Complexity in the Heart of Software](http://dddcommunity.org/book/evans_2003/) was at 2004, but seems it is becoming popular with MSA).
 On the contrary, use the "down-top", we only can get the coarse-grained service, these services may  (paritial)share with same data model, could not be totally decoupled and not autonomy.
 Sharing the same data model among different servcies will introduce more complexities in data consistency, this is one of reason for SOA pick up a centralized ESB product which can provide an UoW(Unit of Work, e.g: `two-phase-commit`) capability across service communication boundaries to guarantee data consistency.

 > ![Note]({{ site.url }}/assets/ico/note.png)
 >